RodrigoGonzalez/flake8-custom-import-rules/README.rst

 this plugin:

 -   Custom Import Rules (CIR) allow you to define and enforce import rules for specific package and modules within your project.
 -   Project Import Rules (PIR) allow you to define and enforce import rules at a project level.

+NOTE: While certain options might be considered niche and are unlikely to be employed in everyday scenarios, their inclusion is a deliberate design choice aimed at empowering users with the utmost control and flexibility.

 **Installation**